 It was one of the first novels to posit a scientific theory for vampirism, explaining that it was caused by a bacteria which infected the blood.
 While Matheson’s vampires are really closer to zombies, his novel inspired a vast array of post-apocalyptic fiction.
 Redfall, the latest game from Arkane Austin, owes at least some inspiration to Matheson, as well as to the novel’s of Stephen King, most specifically ‘Salem’s Lot.

 Redfall is an open world first-person shooter, with vampires.
 It’s set in the modern day, in the small town of Redfall, Massachusetts, where after an experiment by a bio-technology company goes wrong, a horde of supernatural vampires has invaded, permanently blocking the sun in a perennial solar eclipse, plunging the town into chaos and killing a large majority of the population.
 At the same time, all TVs and radios have been hijacked by the signal of The Hollow Man, which has inspired a cult of human survivors to pledge allegiance to him and kill anyone else.
 The gang of intrepid heroes must join up with the remaining survivors, establish a base of operations and then fight to slowly retake the town from the vampire menace.
-The story is alright, but fairly lightweight for most of the game, being the kind of thing you can tune out if you want to, similar to Tom Clancy’s The Division.
+The story is alright, but very lightweight for most of the game, being the kind of thing you can tune out if you want to, similar to Tom Clancy’s The Division.

 Either individually or in a cooperative gang of four, you can roam around the town of Redfall, fighting groups of vampires and their still human accomplices.
 Each player chooses a hero as their character.
 I chose Devinder “Dev” Crousley as my main character, a British-Indian cryptid hunter turned author who happened to be in Redfall for a book tour.
 Each hero comes equipped with their own special abilities; Dev can throw an electric lance, temporarily immobilising and damaging enemies.
 He also has access to a translocation device which acts as a short range teleport; a bit like a paired down version of Dishonored’s Blink ability.
 Indeed, most of the heroes have at least one ability lifted from either Dishonored or Deathloop, which are usable on a cooldown.
 Jacob the sniper has the ability to turn invisible for short periods, while Layla has a telekinetic shield which can protect her from damage.